 My personal belief is that biologists tend to be uncompromising and reductionistic because they're still feeling somewhat insecure with their basic dogma, whereas physicists have three hundred years of secure foundation for their subject, so they can afford to be a bit more freewheeling in their speculation about these complex systems."

-Paul Davies is a theoretical physicist, cosmologist, astrobiologist and author.
-He is a College Professor at Arizona State University, and Director of BEYOND.
+PAUL DAVIES, Regents' Professor and director of BEYOND at Arizona State University, is a theoretical physicist, cosmologist, astrobiologist, and author.
+He is the principle investigator of the Center for the Convergence of Physical Sciences and Cancer Biology, funded by the National Cancer Institute.
 Davies previously held academic appointments in the UK, at the Universities of Cambridge, London and Newcastle upon Tyne.
 He moved to Australia in 1990, initially as Professor of Mathematical Physics at The University of Adelaide.
 Later he helped found the Australian Centre for Astrobiology, based at Macquarie University, Sydney.

 His research has ranged from the origin of the universe to the origin of life, and includes the properties of black holes, the nature of time and quantum field theory.

 In addition to his research, Professor Davies is known a passionate science communicator.
 He gives numerous public lectures each year throughout the world and has written twenty-seven books, both popular and specialist works, which have been translated into many languages.
 He writes regularly for newspapers, journals and magazines in several countries.